The All Time Warmest Barefoot Winter Boots for Snow

 Use code ANYA5 for 5% of Shapen in the EU.
 We also have this model at Anya’s Shop in the US.

 The Shapen Cozy is so light and soft, they are perfect for someone who has sensitive feet that get irritated by stiff heel cups.
-I wore mine frequently last winter and thoroughly enjoyed them every time.
+I have reached for mine frequently the last three winters since they were released and thoroughly enjoy every time.
 They are an excellent cozy barefoot boot for cold winter days, especially if you are someone who wants a true barefoot feel.

 Sizing & Fit